Learning Designers have 3 Choices Regarding Mobile Learning [#mLearning]

 JULY 5, 2013

 If you truly want to develop learning, or any other type of content that can be viewed on multiple screens, including desktops and laptops, smartphones, tablets, as well as future devices, such as Google Glass, the only solid solution is by using Responsive Web Design principles.
-1024 x 768 Adobe Captivate 6 course converted to HTML5 and viewed on an Apple iPhone.
-Devilous.
-CSS Comb.
+A 1024 x 768 Adobe Captivate 6 course converted to HTML5 and viewed on an Apple iPhone.
+Devilous. zBugs.